dr-guangtou/daily_astroph/astroph-1903.md

   * We stress that adding Euclid near-infrared photometry to the LSST-like baseline improves redshift accuracy especially at the faint end and decreases the outlier fraction by a factor ∼2.

 * [CHANG-ES: XVIII---The CHANG-ES Survey and Selected Results](https://arxiv.org/abs/1903.11042)
+  * 侧向盘星系的射电观测：The observations were in wide bandwidths centred at 1.6 and 6.0 GHz.
+Unique to this survey is full polarization data showing magnetic field structures in unprecedented detail, resolution and sensitivity for such a large sample.
+  * We see circular polarization and variability in ac- tive galactic nuclei (AGNs), in-disk discrete features, disk-halo structures sometimes only seen in polarization, and broad-scale halos with reversing magnetic fields, among others.

 * [The diverse evolutionary pathways of post-starburst galaxies](https://arxiv.org/abs/1903.11050)
+  * **Interesting**
+  * Here we present examples of four different evolutionary pathways through the post-starburst phase found in the EAGLE cosmological simulation: blue→blue, blue→red, red→red and truncated
+  * 解释了为什么PSB星系的性质可以特别多样

 * [The case for two-dimensional galaxy-galaxy lensing](https://arxiv.org/abs/1903.10980)
   * This method exploits the information for the actual positions and ellipticities of source galaxies, rather than using only the ensemble properties of statistically equivalent samples